 Lara Felsing, Gratitude Blanket detail.
 Second-hand cotton thread, linen, canvas and floral broadcloth dyed with spruce cones, Saskatoon berries, Sweetgrass, tobacco, cedar, sage, Chaga, strawberries, dandelion and bee pollen, 2023.

 Given the recent unprecedented Alberta wildfire situation, I wanted to show gratitude for the forest where I live with a blanket ceremony.
-The blankets are made from plant pigments I harvested and hand-dyed onto second-hand fabric from the community were placed in the forest near my home as a gesture of care and reciprocity.
+The blankets are made from plant pigments I harvested and hand-dyed onto second-hand fabric from the community where I live.
+The large, abstract squares of fabric represent land from above, and are stitched in the tradition of Métis patchwork quilts.
+The blankets were placed in the forest near my home as a gesture of care and reciprocity.

 Each Gratitude Blanket measures approximately 80″ X 65″ and is sewn onto a civil defence blanket from 1952.
 The civil defence blankets were part of the National Emergency Strategic Stockpile (NESS).
 They have been held with food, medical supplies, and other resources in the event of a nuclear attack since the early 1950s in Edson, Alberta.
 The civil defence blankets were wrapped in bundles and stored in burlap sacks in the town’s Post Office basement.
 Last year they were discovered and are currently being sold as a fundraiser for the Galloway Station Museum.